TeddyS26/ClearSkin-AI/README.md

 - **Consent Management**: Clear opt-in/opt-out mechanisms
 - **Transparency**: Comprehensive privacy policy and data practices

-### **Medical Disclaimer**
+### **Medical & Legal Disclaimers**
-⚕️ **Important**: ClearSkin AI is for informational purposes only and is NOT a medical device.
+⚕️ **CRITICAL MEDICAL DISCLAIMER**: ClearSkin AI is for informational purposes only and is NOT a medical device.
 It does not provide medical advice, diagnosis, or treatment.
 Always consult with a dermatologist or healthcare provider for medical concerns.

+🛡️ **COMPREHENSIVE LEGAL PROTECTION**: The app includes extensive legal disclaimers covering:
+- **Product Liability**: Complete disclaimers for AI-recommended products
+- **International Jurisdiction**: Canadian law applies to all users worldwide
+- **Medical Advice**: Explicit disclaimers that app is not medical advice
+- **User Responsibility**: Users assume all risks for product usage
+- **Arbitration**: Mandatory Canadian arbitration for all disputes
+- **Class Action Waivers**: Comprehensive waivers of collective legal action

 ## 💳 **Monetization & Business Model**